 Manual Sampling: Use manual sampling for collecting grab samples for immediate in-situ field analyses.
 Also use manual sampling in lieu of automatic equipment over extended periods of time for composite sampling, especially when it is necessary to observe and/or note unusual waste stream conditions.

 Surface Grab Samples: DO NOT use sample containers containing premeasured amounts of preservatives to collect surface grab samples.
+See information on prepreserved sample containers below in section 1.3.3.
 If the sample matrix is homogeneous, grab samples are an effective and simple technique.
 If homogeneity is not apparent based on flow or vertical variations (and should never be assumed) then consider other sample types to characterize the waste stream.

 Where practical, use the actual sample container submitted to the laboratory for collecting samples to be analyzed for oil and grease, volatile organic compounds (VOCs) and bacteriological samples.
 This procedure eliminates the possibility of contaminating the sample with an intermediate collection container.